MythTV/packaging/android/Readme.md

 export KEYALIAS=<key alias>
 export KEYSTOREPASSWORD=<key password>
 ```

-   * Instead of creating make.inc as specified above, I recommend adding this to your
-   buildrc.
-That way you have one easy place to change build setups:
+   * Optionally add these lines to buildrc.
+The ARM64 value can be set to 0 or 1 to build 32-bit or 64-bit packages.

 ```
-cat <<EOF >make.inc
-# comment these for 32 bit build
-target_arch=arm64
-ARM64=1
-EOF
+export ARM64=0
+export ANDROID_NATIVE_API_LEVEL=24
 ```

    * If you want to override schema mismatch processing (at your own risk)
    add this to buildrc.
-You can also put configure overrides in here.
+You can also put other configure overrides in IGNOREDEFINES.

 ```
 export IGNOREDEFINES="-DIGNORE_SCHEMA_VER_MISMATCH -DIGNORE_PROTO_VER_MISMATCH"
 ```

    You should have a dir structure like this after you are done:

 ```